kwonmha/Improving-RNN-recommendation-model/README.md

 The results made by rdevooght's paper seems only available in python 2.
 It was unable to reproduce in python3 although I copied his theano code based on python2 and modified to fit python3.
 But the result is reproducible in python2.
 The performance of models in this project is little bit lower than that of the original project.

-** When I tested with theano, only Adadelta and Adam optimizer didn't make nan as loss.
+**When I tested with theano in python3, only Adadelta and Adam optimizer didn't make nan as loss.
 But Adadelta was slower than Adam, so the only good option for theano would be Adam.**

 ## Usage

-Use `-fr` option to select deeplearning framework. 'tf' for tensorflow, 'ktf' for keras-tensorflow backend, 'kth' for keras-theano backend, 'th' for theano.
+Use `-fr` option to select deeplearning framework. **'tf'** for tensorflow, **'ktf'** for keras-tensorflow backend, **'kth'** for keras-theano backend, **'th'** for theano.
 Available on train.py and test.py.

 Example : `python train.py -fr tf`

+`--act` Activation function for rnn.
+`--mem_frac` sets the fraction of memory to use for tensorflow or keras-tensorflow backend.
+`--save_log` You can set whether to save training logs when using tensorflow.
+`--log_dir` sets the directory to save training logs when using tensorflow.
+`-iter` In default(when this option is False) test.py make one input sequence per each users in test data for testing model dividing movie history into half.
+If a user watched n movies, use m_1, m_2 ... m_n/2 as input and the others as criteria.
+If this is set True, test.py generates n input-criteria pairs like [m_1 / m_2 .. m_n], [m_1, m_2 / m_3 ... m_n] ... [m_1, m_2 .. m_n-1 / m_n].
+So you can evaluate the performance of model more precisly.
+Of course, this takes much more time.

-**Explanation below are copied from original github**
+**Explanation below are copied from original github and simplified**

 ### train.py